Skip to main content

 Barbara Knorpp

-Dr Barbara Knorpp is a visual anthropologist with a special interest in film history.
-She has taught and done research in higher education in the UK, Germany, Australia, and Japan for two decades and has worked as a curator and picture researcher.
-She is currently working with Open City Docs, UCL.
+Dr Barbara Knorpp is a visual anthropologist with a special interest in film history based in London.
+She has taught and done research in higher education in the UK, Germany, Australia, Austria, and Japan for nearly two decades and has worked as a curator in museums and art galleries, and as a picture researcher in commercial photography.
+Her background lies in theatre, film, and television studies and art history.
+She is currently associated with Open City Docs UCL.

 Book a course